 Most people who start shooting IDPA use a gun they already own, be it a carry gun, nightstand gun or target plinker.
 Those who are shopping for a good IDPA gun would be best suited looking at the competition models the major manufacturers make.
-The Glock 34, Smith & Wesson M&P 9 Pro or even the Springfield XDm 5.25 are all excellent, reliable and easy to shoot firearms chambered in the affordable and controllable 9mm cartridge.

 Of all the pistols I mentioned, each one was designed more for competitive shooting than self-defense.
 They have long barrels and also a long sight radius – features that are more practical accuracy than self-defense/carrying.

 When it comes to purchasing accessories simplicity is the best for first time competitors.
 A gun belt, while not necessary, will not wear as quickly as normal belts and will also provide better stability for a quicker draw.
 While most local shops carry gun belts they can also be purchased online through companies such as Blade-Tech.
 A strong, leather gun belt works well for both competition and carry and can even be transferred over to day-to-day wear.